-2.6.5 The IARC is an agency of the WHO.
+The IARC is an agency of the WHO.
 The IARC's Unit of Carcinogen Identification and Evaluation has, since 1972, periodically published Monographs that assess the evidence as to whether various agents are carcinogenic and classify the agents accordingly.
-In June 2001, a Working Group met to consider static and ELF EMFs (Ref.12).
-Power-frequency magnetic fields were classified as "possibly carcinogenic", on the basis of "limited" evidence from humans concerning childhood leukaemia, "inadequate" evidence from humans concerning all other cancer types, and "inadequate" evidence for animals.
-Power-frequency electric fields were judged "not classifiable" on the basis of "inadequate" evidence
+In June 2001, a Working Group met to consider static and ELF EMFs (Ref.
+11).
+Power-frequency magnetic fields were classified as "possibly carcinogenic", on the basis of "limited" evidence from humans concerning childhood leukaemia, "inadequate" evidence from humans concerning all other cancer types, and "inadequate" evidence from animals.
+Power-frequency electric fields were judged "not classifiable" on the basis of "inadequate" evidence from both humans and animals.
+These classifications are consistent with the conclusions reached by the NRPB.